fhoedemakers/pico-infonesPlus/README.md

 Create your own little Pico Based NES console and play with an orginal (S)NES controller.
 The PCB design files can be found in the [assets/pcb](https://github.com/fhoedemakers/pico-infonesPlus/tree/main/assets/pcb) folder.
 Several Companies  can make these PCBs for you.

+> [!NOTE]
+> The pcb is not designed for a second NES controller port for player 2, but the second port can be added without much hassle.
+You need to solder the gpio pins directly on to the Pico.

 I personally recommend [PCBWay](https://www.pcbway.com/).
 The boards i ordered from them are of excellent quality.